mebs0/FirstWheels-Safe/README.md

 Safe Version Of FirstWheels With API Keys Removed To Allow Public Access
 The simplest way to run is by opening this url on your mobile: https://firstwheels-fyp.apps.a.comp-teach.qmul.ac.uk/

+# Credits
+The dataset used to train the anpr model was derived from roboflow
+Datasets, R. (2024) ‘UK Number Plate Recognision Dataset’,
+Roboflow Universe [Preprint].
+Roboflow.
+Available at: https://universe.roboflow.com/recognision-datasets/uk-number-plate-recognision.

 # Manual Install
 Please note the below steps are for windows, steps may vary with other operating systems
 You can also watch the demo.mp4 within supporting submissions